assafmo/NBAStatsTelegramBot/README.md

         }
     }
     ```
-    Get your telegram `chat_id` by messaging your bot in a chat and checking `https://api.telegram.org/bot<BOT_KEY>/getUpdates`.
+    Get your telegram `chat_id` by messaging your bot in the desired chat and checking `https://api.telegram.org/bot<BOT_KEY>/getUpdates`.

 4. Keyswords live in `./keywords` as a `.js` module.
     Each keyword list is a `Promise`d array of strings.
     Keywords are case-insensitive.

 5. Execute `node main.js`